-We begin by briefly reviewing approaches to word meaning in the psychological literature (Section 2) and introducing desiderata for models of psychological semantics (Section 3).
-We then cover NLP approaches to learning word representations, starting with those initially constructed by psychologists and then moving to more recent NLP models in Machine Learning that learn both word and sentence representations (Section 4).
+We begin by briefly reviewing approaches to word meaning in the psychological literature (see the "Semantics in Cognitive Science" section) and introducing desiderata for models of psychological semantics (see the "Desiderata for a Model of Psychological Semantics" section).
+We then cover NLP approaches to learning word representations, starting with those initially constructed by psychologists and then moving to more recent NLP models in Machine Learning that learn both word and sentence representations (see the "Computational Approaches to Word Meaning" section).
 Our main question is whether NLP systems are likely to be successful in representing human semantic knowledge.
-We argue that current means of representing words are useful for modeling word similarity, although the details don't always align with human semantic similarity (Section 6).
+We argue that current means of representing words are useful for modeling word similarity, although the details don't always align with human semantic similarity (see the "Semantic Similarity" section).
 These word representations, however, are not adequate to support the flexible behaviors for which people rely on their semantic representations.
-We discuss five such classes of human behavior and the challenges they present for models of word meaning (Section 7).
-We end by discussing the possibility that building more realistic models of psychological semantics will also improve NLP's ability to handle more advanced and difficult problems of understanding and communication (Section 9).
+We discuss five such classes of human behavior and the challenges they present for models of word meaning (see the "Desiderata" section).
+We end by discussing the possibility that building more realistic models of psychological semantics will also improve NLP's ability to handle more advanced and difficult problems of understanding and communication.

-2 Semantics in Cognitive Science
+Semantics in Cognitive Science